SAML-Toolkits/ruby-saml/README.md

 # Ruby SAML [![Build Status](https://secure.travis-ci.org/onelogin/ruby-saml.svg)](http://travis-ci.org/onelogin/ruby-saml) [![Coverage Status](https://coveralls.io/repos/onelogin/ruby-saml/badge.svg?branch=master%0A)](https://coveralls.io/r/onelogin/ruby-saml?branch=master%0A) [![Gem Version](https://badge.fury.io/rb/ruby-saml.svg)](http://badge.fury.io/rb/ruby-saml)

+## Updating from 1.4.2 to 1.4.3

+Version `1.4.3` introduces Recipient validation of SubjectConfirmation elements.
+The 'Recipient' value is compared with the settings.assertion_consumer_service_url value.
+If you want to skip that validation, add the :skip_recipient_check option to the initialize method of the Response object.

 ## Updating from 1.3.x to 1.4.X

 Version `1.4.0` is a recommended update for all Ruby SAML users as it includes security improvements.